pagkly/Zed/Investopedia3/Microcredit.md

 The concept of microcredit was built on the idea that skilled people in underdeveloped countries, who live outside of traditional banking and monetary systems could gain entry into an economy through the assistance of a small loan.
 The people to whom such microcredit is offered may live in barter systems where no actual currency is exchanged.

-Modern microcredit is typically attributed to the Grameen Bank model, developed by economist [Muhammad Yunus](https://www.investopedia.com/terms/m/muhammad-yunus.asp).
+Modern microcredit is typically attributed to the Grameen Bank model, developed by economist [[Muhammad Yunus]](https://www.investopedia.com/terms/m/muhammad-yunus.asp).
 This system started in Bangladesh in 1976, with a group of women borrowing $27 to finance the group's own small businesses.
 The women repaid the loan and were able to sustain the business.

 The women in Bangladesh who received microcredit did not have money to purchase the materials they needed to make the bamboo stools that they would, in turn, sell—and at the same time, each individual borrower would be too risky to lend to on their own.
 By borrowing as a group, the initial financing gave them the resources to begin production, with an understanding that the loan would be paid over time as they brought in revenue.